 NCS Color Codes

-These values confirm the undertone difference — VEDDINGE is slightly warmer, while VALLSTENA is cooler.
-IKEA has not officially published the gloss level for VALLSTENA, so it is marked here with a question mark until verified. – VEDDINGE is slightly warmer, VALLSTENA slightly cooler.
+These values confirm the undertone difference, VEDDINGE is slightly warmer, while VALLSTENA is cooler.
+The recently confirmed gloss level for VALLSTENA is just 6 at 60°, meaning it has a very low sheen matte surface.
 These codes are for guidance only.
 Different manufacturers or color mixes may produce varying results.

 Material & Finish